 I know I have mentioned Crumbl Cookies coming to our neighborhood.
-Every week this specialty cookie store creates new flavors of their giant cookies.
+Every week, this specialty cookie store creates new flavors for its giant cookies.
 Although they do not have gluten free at Crumbl, I hope to replicate a few of their cookies.
 These gluten free cupcake cookies are a good example!

 If you love to bake cookies, these Gluten Free Crumbl Snickerdoodle Copycat Cookies are pretty amazing.

 Why These Gluten Free Chocolate Frosted Cookies Are Great: